elastisys/compliantkubernetes/docs/user-guide/alerts.md

 ### Detailed example

-PrometheusRules have two features, either the rules _alerts_ based on expression, or the rules `records` based on a expression.
+PrometheusRules have two features, either the rules _alert_ based on an expression, or the rules `record` based on an expression.
 The former is the way to create alerting rules and the latter is a way to precompute complex queries that will be stored as separate metrics:

 ```yaml